Football, Mindfulness, and the Benefits of Conscious Collaboration

 For more tips on how to apply conscious awareness to your work, check out my colleague Michael Reidy’s eBook on Conscious Communication in a Virtual World.

-Susan is the Managing Partner and Director, Product Innovation at ZOOM.
+Susan is the founder of StillMind Coaching Solutions.
 She is a leadership consultant, a board-certified executive and team coach, and a virtual program leader.
 As former Director of Product Development at Interaction Associates, Susan managed the transformation of IA's product strategy, catalyzing a decade of robust growth, as well as led IA's transition from classroom to virtual learning.